hayesgm/opsworks-deploy/README.md

 Note, your IAM keys should only allow deploy access to OpsWorks, but you should never check them into source control.

+## Testing

+Use rspec for test

+    rake test

 ## Contributing

 1. Fork it